dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-26/05/20 - Experimentation 3
+26/05/20 - Experimentation 4
-The images above are photos of paekakariki hill processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
-My friends and I went to watch the sunset :D
+The images above are photos of my apartment view processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).

-Image 1: I was exrpimenting with strokes.
-I gave the rect a large stroke weight and it made the hill look more like a painting.
-As the sky I kept them as an ellipse because I wanted them to still seem like clouds.
-I actually added smaller rectangles top top too.

-Image 2: Using a more stretched technique I used rects and ellipse with an extreme height integer.

-Image 3: I tried to make this image look more like we were at a beach.
-Once again I used the same technique I did with the duck floating on the water.
-This effect makes it look like flowing water.
-As fr the unmasked area, I made the pointsize very small with a large stroke weight so it looks like sand.
+For this experiment I kept the style of pixels' the same throughtout the 3 photos.
+The only changes that were made are the images.
+The photos are taken from my bedroom by the window at different times of the day (evening, night and morning).
+I wanted to see how the images would look together with the same style but different colouration.

+I did change the masks slightly to suit the angle of the image.